Discover our guide to the best 5th-century authors and follow the course of history, religion, and poetry at a critical turning point.

 We head to Japan for this fascinating encounter, Yūryaku is a notable historical figure and the 21st emperor of Japan, but his tales are primarily legends.
 We aren’t sure when he reigned, although he is considered a 5th-century monarch.
 The tales about him are myths involving gods, demons, and monsters – and the man himself is often portrayed as cruel and capricious.

 However, he was also traditionally acclaimed as a poet, and several poems in famed Japanese collections are attributed to him.
 Readers may want to start with a translation of the Man-yoshu, or Collection of Ten Thousand Leaves, one of the best collections of historical Japanese poetry.
+You might also like these authors like Yukio Mishima.

 8. Theodoret of Cyrus (Cyrus)